 Abscesses are your body’s way of keeping infections from spreading, and they can happen anywhere in your body.
 When you have an infection, your immune system fights back, creating dead cells inside your body.
 These dead cells make up the pus that fills abscesses.
 They’re common in teeth when dental infections go untreated, usually resulting in the need for a root canal or extraction.

-Abscesses cause pain because they create pressure as they grow.
+Abscesses cause discomfort because they create pressure as they grow.
 If an abscess is left untreated, it may burst.
-While this may relieve the pain initially, it can also cause further complications in the future, as it enables the infection to spread.
+While this may relieve any discomfort initially, it can also cause further complications in the future, as it enables the infection to spread.

 What causes a dental abscess?